Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

 Uses this much data of the training set.
-If nonzero, will turn-off validation.
+If nonzero, will turn off validation.
 If the training dataloaders have `shuffle=True`, Lightning will automatically disable it.

 Useful for quickly debugging or trying to overfit on purpose.